By Marc Kaliroff

 “In five … four … three … two … Cue fade-in” are his final words before the room falls dead silent under his grasp, as two newscasters take over on three LG-branded television setups.

-This is only the beginning of a Wednesday routine for Jason Monto, a senior communication studies major and president of the College’s Lions Television and Student Film Union.
+This is only the beginning of a Wednesday routine for Jason Monto, a senior communication studies major and the technical director of the College’s Lions Television, as well as the president of the Student Film Union.

 Monto officially began both of his leadership roles this semester and now aims to take the two entertainment organizations into a broader direction as he sees the curtains close during the final act of his last two semesters.